 Executive Director, Latinas Contra Cancer | Bay Area

 Darcie Green is a single mom and the Executive Director of Latinas Contra Cancer (LCC).
 LCC exists to create just and equitable access to health and healthcare for the Latino community around issues of cancer.
+She is also Chair of the Santa Clara County Race and Health Disparities Board and a member of the city of San Jose Reimagining Public Safety Advisory Committee.
 Latinas Contra Cancer is an organization that believes in the power of women to change the world and that invests in the leadership of Latinas.
 In her role at LCC, Darcie leads efforts to build the capacity of Latino communities to advocate effectively for themselves in healthcare settings and guides LCC’s commitment to providing culturally and linguistically sensitive cancer education, navigation and survivor support.
 While at Kaiser Permanente and as Community & Government Relations Manager, Darcie led local efforts on health policy, often bringing together unlikely allies and resources in order to support improved health outcomes for uninsured or underinsured populations.
 Prior to entering the healthcare industry, Darcie worked as a field representative to former California State Assemblyman Joe Coto.
 There she helped to address many public policy issues affecting the residents of San Jose, with a particular emphasis on access to healthy lifestyle choices and quality public education.
 Darcie brings with her 20 years of community activism and public policy experience.

 Christine Hernandez (she/her/hers) is dedicated to empowering others through opportunities in education and leadership.
 She is the Director for the Office of Student Engagement at Whittier College.
 Prior to coming to Whittier College, Christine was the Associate Director of Women’s Leadership, Civic Engagement, and Assessment at Mount Saint Mary’s University, Los Angeles.